Sakib22/Distributed-Systems-Project/README.md

 ```

 ## How to Play
-Step 1: Enter the company names of your choosing or type in a
+Step 1: Enter the company names of your choosing or type in a default name like Facebook, Apple, Netflix, Sony, or Microsoft
 Step 2: Enter the balance
-Step 3: Choose company stock you want to buy/sell using the dropdown menu.
+Step 3: Choose company stock you want to buy/sell using the dropdown menu
-Step 4: Click the buy or sell.
+Step 4: Click the buy or sell
-Step 5: Continue the game until timer runs out.
+Step 5: Continue the game until timer runs out